-The flavor of any dish or drink is elevated by adding herbs and spices to an already beautiful concoction.
+The flavour of any dish or drink is elevated by adding herbs and spices to an already beautiful concoction.
 Apart from their gastronomical benefits, they have many healing properties that make them a must-have in every diet.
 Which are the top herbs and spices that must form an essential part of your diet?
 Here is our comprehensive list.

 Worshipped as Tulsi in the Indian culture, Basil has particular importance in Italian cuisine as well.
-Good for immune system and skin, Basil is packed with antioxidants that fight inflammation, cancer, and stress.
+Good for the immune system and skin, Basil is packed with antioxidants that fight inflammation, cancer, and stress.
 It promotes cardiovascular health and prevents diabetes.
 Seep it into your cup of tea and stay healthy.
 Read more on the health benefits of basil.

 This versatile herb can be found in all cuisines of the world.
 The seeds and the leaves are both valuable.
-A good source of fiber, it is also rich in Vitamin K, A and calcium.
+A good source of fibre, it is also rich in Vitamin K, A and calcium.
 Cilantro helps in digestion, lowers blood sugar, rids the body of harmful metals, combats stress, improves sleep, and supports the menstrual process.
 Have it as a dip or garnish your food generously to get your daily fix.

 The sweet, citrusy taste of ginger adds zing to our food.
 It has a therapeutic compound, gingerol, which contributes to its anti-inflammatory and anti-oxidative properties.
 From treating nausea, morning sickness, and digestive disorders, Ginger also helps in treating fungal diseases, menstrual pain, cough, and cold, lowers cholesterol, and improves brain function.

 There is no better palate cleanser than mint.
-A dependable digestive and appetizer, mint is known to beneficial for skin diseases, muscular pains, nasal congestion, bad breath, and stomach ulcers.
+A dependable digestive and appetizer, mint is known to be beneficial for skin diseases, muscular pains, nasal congestion, bad breath, and stomach ulcers.

 The sweet scent of cardamom is enough to get the gastric juices flowing.
 So much a part of Indian cuisine, it aids digestion, controls cholesterol and cancer, improves blood circulation, and protects the heart.
-It has anti-inflammatory, anti-spasmodic and anti-microbial properties too.
+It has anti-inflammatory, antispasmodic and anti-microbial properties too.